Welcome to RachelShapes HQ.

 Photo of Amarachi bending down with a piece of foam, using it to play the instrument โ€œรนdรนโ€.
 There is a collection of art pieces and artefacts in front of and around them.

-In 2022, I had the honor of curating my first solo exhibition at Art Bypass Gallery in London, in collaboration with We Are Sweet 'Art and my arts organization Black Mind.
+In 2022, I had the honour of curating my first solo exhibition at Art Bypass Gallery in London, in collaboration with We Are Sweet 'Art and my arts organization Black Mind.
 This milestone is a testament to my commitment to curating experiences that not only reflect my own journey but also provide a space for marginalized voices to be heard and celebrated.

 I am an African visual artist that is available for commission, creative workshops and exhibitions.